-At Thomas L. Hunter, P.C., our attorneys look forward to helping you set up your will.
+At Hunter Law Firm our attorneys look forward to helping you set up your will.
 Following are some frequently asked questions and answers about wills in Virginia —

-The law firm of Thomas L. Hunter, P.C. is here to assist you with all aspects of estate planning.
-To speak to one of our compassionate and experienced lawyers, contact us online or call one of our four convenient offices —
+Hunter Law Firm is here to assist you with all aspects of estate planning.
+To speak to one of our compassionate and experienced lawyers, contact us online or call one of our four convenient offices.

 If you die and do not have a will, the state determines what happens to your property and assets.
 If you have a spouse and/or children, the state passes your property and assets on to them.